nickyiliwang0000/h/css/responsive-design.md

 ### Holistic Coding when creating Responsive Design

-Media queries allow us to make changes at certain break points but that doesn't get us all the way to a responsive design.
+Media queries allow us to make changes at certain breakpoints but that doesn't get us all the way to a responsive design.
 Let's talk about the ways that we can incorporate responsive design into the structure of our code.

 #### Planning ahead